 Once you receive notification that your application will be funded, please contact our post-award team for help.
 Awards are negotiated by our Office of Sponsored Programs, and compliance protocols are approved by the Office of Research Protections.
 Our office will help you navigate the various offices and work with your department to establish a new project account.
 Below is a list of award services we are here to help with:

 - NIH RPPR (annual reports)

 - Budget Realignments

 - No Cost Extensions & Close outs

 - If I have questions about data management, who should I contact and why?

 The CHHD Research Office provides many services for our researchers to assist with the data lifecycle.
 Should you have questions about any of the following, please contact our Research IT Director.

 - Research Lab set-up

-- Quotes/Pricing (data storage and data analysis options) for proposal budgets
+- Quotes/Pricing (data storage and data analysis options) for proposal

 - Data Use Agreement Processing